Spellbinder (album)

 Spellbinder is an album by Hungarian guitarist Gábor Szabó featuring performances recorded in 1966 for the Impulse! label.
 The album contains "Gypsy Queen" which was covered as a medley with Fleetwood Mac's "Black Magic Woman" by Santana on their 1970 Abraxas album.
-This album reached #140 on 1967/01/28 on Billboard 200.
+This album reached No. 140 on 1967/01/28 on Billboard 200.

 Reception

 The Allmusic review by Thom Jurek awarded the album 4½ stars stating "Szabo's read on jazz in the '60s was brilliant.
 He embodied all of its most popular aspirations with a genuine spirit of innovation and adventure.
 Spellbinder is a masterpiece".